ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ## Workflow with Optimizations # {#example-with-optimization}

-The example below builds on the example in {{example-without-optimization}}, while additionally using the EDHOC+OSCORE request defined in {{I-D.ietf-core-oscore-edhoc}} when running EDHOC both with AS and with RS.
+The example below builds on the example in {{example-without-optimization}}, while additionally using the EDHOC+OSCORE request defined in {{RFC9668}} when running EDHOC both with AS and with RS.

 This interaction between C and RS consists of only two roundtrips to upload the access token, run EDHOC and access the protected resource at RS.